Guilherme-Turri/test-trade/README.md

 ## On Prod:
 #### This project was deployed at **Vercel**.
-:heavy_check_mark:Click here to see! (https://test-trade-one.vercel.app/)
+:heavy_check_mark:Click here to see! (https://test-trade-one.vercel.app/).

+You can check the documentation for the UI components and items through the Storybook build by accessing here: https://test-trade-storybook.vercel.app/